 Upgrading a certification signature from SHA1 to SHA256

 A certification signature is a way to store the assertion that a binding between a User ID (like an email address) and a public key is authentic.
-The certification signature is added to the certificate containing the binding.
-This augmented certificate can then be published, allowing other users to see and consider this assertion.
+The certification signature is added to the certificate, containing the binding.
+There are basically two types of certifications: self-signed ones, which signify that the certification aligns with the intends of the keyholder, and certifications made by others, signifying their confidence in the authenticity of the binding.

 SHA1 is one of such hash functions.
 Over the time careful research concluded that SHA1 was less robust against collision construction than initially thought.
-Combined with the expanding availability of computing power SHA1 became vulnerable, meaning the construction of a fitting public key – User ID pair for a hash value became a realistic scenario.
-The remedy is to replace a SHA1 hash with a hash calculated by a stronger hash function: SHA256.
+Combined with the expanding availability of computing power, SHA1 became vulnerable, meaning the construction of a fitting public key – User ID pair for a hash value became a realistic scenario.
+The remedy is to add a new signature (over the same content), using a hash calculated by a stronger hash function: SHA256.
+The old signature will not be removed, its intention however is now confirmed in a way which is robust against collisions.

 Check for SHA1 signatures in certificates